Open-Attribute Person Retrieval: Finding People Through Distinctive and Novel Attributes: Experiment

+\paragraph{Qualitative Results.} Fig.~\ref{fig:quan} shows qualitative retrieval results for out-of-distribution attributes, including \textit{wheelchair}, \textit{cane}, and \textit{stroller}.
+Overall, GAP-CLIP retrieves visually consistent results that match the queried attributes, even though these attributes belong to unseen semantic categories during training.
+In particular, the model successfully captures localized retrieval-critical cues, such as assistive devices and wheeled objects, which often occupy only a small region of the pedestrian image.
+These examples further support the effectiveness of our body-part-aware attribute modeling for open-attribute person retrieval.

-As shown in~\cref{fig:attentionmap}, we visualize the activation map for the ``person", ``head", ``upper body", and ``lower body" of $W$ in the pseudo body feature generation module to demonstrate its effectiveness.
+In addition, as shown in~\cref{fig:attentionmap}, we visualize the activation map for the ``person", ``head", ``upper body", ``lower body" and ``holding something" of $W$ in the pseudo body feature generation module to demonstrate its effectiveness.
 The maps are color-coded, where red indicates a high response.
-As illustrated, our proposed module effectively highlights the regions of interest for each body part without training cost, even under challenging conditions.
+Our proposed module effectively highlights the regions of interest for each body part without training cost.
+Specifically, the response for ``person'' broadly covers the entire pedestrian region while suppressing much of the background, indicating that the generated response is person-centric.
+In contrast, the responses for ``head'', ``upper body'', and ``lower body'' are concentrated on their corresponding body regions, showing that the textual prototypes can induce semantically localized patch responses.
+Moreover, the activation for ``holding something'' highlights regions around the hands and carried objects, which are often small but important cues for attribute retrieval.
+These results suggest that the proposed pseudo-body generation module can provide meaningful body-aware supervision without requiring explicit body-part annotations.